 Philip Taynton holds a Ph.D. in chemistry from the University of Colorado, Boulder, where he began his work with vitrimer technology.
 Together with Chris Kaffer, Philip co-founded Mallinda in 2014.
 As the CTO, Philip is responsible for the development of Mallinda’s technology.
-In addition to “on the job” business training, Philip completed the NSF I-CORPS training program as entrepreneurial lead.
+In addition to “on the job” business training, Philip completed the NSF I-CORPS training program as an entrepreneurial lead.
 He also spent two years as a Cyclotron Road Fellow at Lawrence Berkeley National Lab.
-Prior to Mallinda, Philip worked for 3 years in new product development for Avery Dennison in Pasadena, CA. Philip loves spending time with his golden retriever and is a low-key aviation, astronomy, and automotive aficionado.
+Prior to Mallinda, Philip worked for 3 years in new product development for Avery Dennison in Pasadena, CA. Philip loves spending time with his golden retriever and is low-key aviation, astronomy, and automotive aficionado.

 Philip Taynton, CTO